McLeandroExp/FM-ip-adress-app/README.md

 I learned how to display a map in react using a third party library (leaflet) and solve the problems related to its use, read the documentation and use it to display the map dinamically

-### Continued development

-I want to make bigger proyects using Css frameworks that makes faster to develop a proyect